 The images here show a wristwatch manufactured by Rotherham & Sons in Coventry.
 The case has London Assay Office hallmarks for a sterling silver item made in Britain with the date letter "t" for 1914 to 1915 and the R&S sponsor's mark entered by John Rotherham.

 The serial number on the movement is 253272.
 I have added this to the graph in the Coventry Factory Production section as a red bar spanning 1914 and 1915 indicating the actual period when the case could have been hallmarked, remembering that hallmark date letters span two calendar years.
-The red bar falls well below the main sequence of movement serial numbers, which suggests that the savonnette movement had been in stock for some time before it was cased up as a wristwatch.
+The red bar falls well below the main sequence of movement serial numbers, which suggests that the movement had been in stock for some time before it was cased up as a wristwatch.

 This wristwatch was most likely made to fulfil the demands of newly commissioned British officers leaving for the front during the first year of the Great War.
 They were expected to purchase their own wristwatches as part of their kit, for which they were given an allowance.
 This would have been one of the last watches made by Rotherhams at the time, during the war the factory was entirely devoted to war work, making mainly fuses for artillery shells.
 The dial is not luminised, a feature that quickly became a requirement during the war for watches intended for military service.